Complete your CPR Renewal Online Today

-You must possess a current card for CPR and AED to renew your certification.
+You must possess a current or card or a card expired less than 6 months for CPR and AED to renew your certification.

 Our courses are Nationally Accredited and are fully AHA/ECC/ILCOR/OSHA Compliant.
 We follow the latest guidelines and update our courses regularly.
 All of our instructors are AHA trained.
 Course material is written and updated on a regular basis by AHA Instructor Trainers with over 25 years experience.

 We offer 24 hour support.
-Both instructors and technical support specialists are available.
+Both instructors and technical support specialists are available to help with your CPR renewal.
 We also have online a knowledge base with answers to Frequently Asked Questions.
 Have a question during a class?
 You can ask one of our certified instructors for assistance.

 Group discounts are available to groups of 5 or more.
 Hospitals, schools, corporations, organizations and small groups all qualify for discounts on classes.
 Discounts start at 25%.
 Administrators can manage, print and keep track of all certifications.
 We specialize in managing OSHA/ILCOR safety certifications for all types of organizations and government agencies.
 Our group administration dashboard is designed to help HR and compliance administrators manage employee certifications.